 Back in 1982, I visited Haut-Brion for the first time.
 In terms of important moments in my life, it was a biggie.
 I had a few real ah-ha moments there, one of which was about barrels.
 I had tasted most of the first growths, but to me Haut-Brion wines had the prettiest nose, consistently, in every vintage.
 Knowing how much of a wine’s aromatics comes from the oak, I realized that these guys were really on to something with their in-house cooperage.

 Over the years I’ve talked with lots of coopers about developing our own Caldwell style with our barrel program.
 But when you’re working with commercial coopers, and five or six different vendors in any given vintage, it’s nearly impossible to get exactly what you want.
-In hopes of getting closer to what we wanted to achieve, I sent Marbue to France on a research trip.

 I started making barrels almost 20 years ago with a big cooperage called Seguin Moreau.
 After three months they put me in charge of all barrel repairs, and within three years they offered to send me to France to start my Master Cooper training.
 I trained for four years with mentors in both France and Napa before receiving my degree.
 Now they tell me I’m the only Master Cooper with Mexican heritage.
 John thinks that’s pretty cool.